 …or, how to live in the Afterlife

-In case you haven’t already read this, when I turned 50, I lost 70 pounds, had a breast reduction from a L to a C cup, and became a runner.
+In case you haven’t heard, when I turned 50, I lost 70 pounds, had a breast reduction from an L to a C cup, and became a runner.
 My physical (and as a result inner) world changed tremendously.
 Where I was curvy, I was now straight.
 Where I was large and luscious, I was now little and lithe.
-Where I was by nature an artsy introvertish sort of writerly-type person with progressively worsening backaches that made me progressively more reclusive, I was now pondering exactly what I’d missed in the Big World out there whilst encumbered by all those ponderous backaches.
+Where I was by nature an artsy introvertish sort of writerly-type person with progressively worsening backaches that made me progressively more reclusive, I was now pondering exactly what I’d missed in the Big World Out There whilst encumbered by all those ponderous backaches.

 All of a sudden, I was living smack dab in the world of After.

 “After” is a myth, by the way.
 An abstraction we humans tell ourselves to order the chaos of existence and name each cycle of living with a delineated beginning, middle, and ending.

 Every one of our words to describe the experience of time—before, until, during, later, yesterday, tomorrow—are also myths.
 Time itself isn’t false, but it is inherently mythological.
 A construct created to order external phenomena in a relatable and transmittable pattern, our way of turning events into a story and imbuing our lives with meaning to fend off the uncertainty of it all just a little bit longer.